A whole week.

 Nights extending their heavy tentacles over the city, strangling it as a venomous octopus; abandoning it at sunrise lacking vigor, emptied of hopes, filled with trash.

-I am getting out of bed.
-Lace and silk soaked in perspiration, glued to my heated body.
+Glued to my heated body, lace and silk soaked in perspiration.
 I am looking out of the window.
-I cannot see you.
+I can’t see you.

 Excerpt from the manuscript Glass Lovers